For professionals

 Print out one of ReMind UK’s leaflets for your patients to take away with them and read.

-Current dementia research open for patient referrals:
+Current dementia research studies open for patient referrals:

 Eligibility requirements: